aimhigherweb/iec_website/content/what-we-do/wavefront-aberrometry.md

 ![](/uploads/zernike-shape.png)

+CAPTION: Lower-order aberrations (defocus and astigmatism) and higher-order aberrations (coma) forming the total wavefront.

 ##### How does wavefront aberrometry work?

 A Hartmann-Shack wavefront sensor detects the deviation of light at hundred of points through the pupil.<sup>2</sup> Coupled with this measurement of the total eye aberration, the Pentacam AXL Wave also uses [Scheimpflug imaging](https://www.innovativeeyecare.com.au/what-we-do/corneal-tomography) to measure the shape of the front and back surface of the cornea.
 Both total eye aberration and corneal tomography combined can identify the source of aberration as either corneal or internal.